John Twiggs Myers

-John Twiggs Myers (January 29, 1871 – April 17, 1952) was a United States Marine Corps general who was most famous for his service as the American Legation Guard in Peking during the Boxer Rebellion.
+John Twiggs Myers (January 29, 1871 – April 17, 1952) was a United States Marine Corps general who was most famous for his service as the American Legation Guard in Beijing during the Boxer Rebellion.

 Early life

-The son of Marion Twiggs (daughter of General David E. Twiggs) and West Point graduate and U.S. Army Officer, later Confederate Quartermaster General Abraham Myers, J.T.
-Myers (known as "Jack" or jokingly, "Handsome Jack," to his friends) was born on January 29, 1871, in Wiesbaden, Germany.
+The son of Marion Twiggs (daughter of General David E. Twiggs) and West Point graduate and U.S. Army officer, later Confederate Quartermaster General Abraham Myers, John Twiggs Myers (known as "Jack" or jokingly, "Handsome Jack", to his friends) was born on January 29, 1871, in Wiesbaum, Germany.

 He graduated from the United States Naval Academy in 1892 and was appointed an assistant engineer two years later.
-In March 1895 he was commissioned a second lieutenant in the United States Marines Corps.
-The city of Fort Myers, Florida was originally named for J.T.
-Myers' father.
+In March 1895, he was commissioned a second lieutenant in the United States Marine Corps.
+The city of Fort Myers, Florida was originally named for Myers' father.

-In 1896 he became a Hereditary Companion of the Military Order of Foreign Wars by right of his father's service in the Mexican War.
-He was later eligible to become a Veteran Companion in the order by right of his own service in the Spanish–American War, Boxer Rebellion, Philippine Insurrection, and First World War.
+In 1896, he became a Hereditary Companion of the Military Order of Foreign Wars by right of his father's service in the Mexican–American War.
+He was later eligible to become a Veteran Companion in the order by right of his own service in the Spanish–American War, the Philippine–American War, the Boxer Rebellion, and World War I.

 Service in Asia

 After studying at the Naval War College in Newport, Rhode Island, Myers was sent on active duty at the outbreak of the Spanish–American War.
 He led a detachment which participated in the capture of Guam from its Spanish garrison, and sailed with the USS Charleston to the Philippines, then being attached to the USS Baltimore.

 During the Philippine–American War, he led several amphibious landings against Filipino rebels in 1899, gaining recognition for his heroic conduct.
-He was promoted to captain sometime in 1899.
+He was promoted to Captain sometime in 1899.

-In May 1900, Myers was sent to China aboard the cruiser USS Newark and put ashore with a detachment of 48 marines (including then Private Daniel Daly) and 3 sailors to guard the US Legation in Peking, just as the Boxer Rebellion broke out.
+In May 1900, Myers was sent to China aboard the cruiser USS Newark and put ashore with a detachment of 48 Marines (including then Private Daniel Daly) and 3 sailors to guard the US Legation in Beijing, just as the Boxer Rebellion broke out.
 Myers' Marines occupied a wall defending the Legations, arguably the most vulnerable part of the defensive position, and led an attack (along with Russian and British troops) as part of a ferocious battle on July 3 which dislodged the main Boxer position near the wall.
 Myers was wounded in the leg by a spear; his attack was claimed by the British Consul, Sir Claude Maxwell MacDonald, as "one of the most successful operations of the siege, as it rendered our position on the wall, which had been precarious, comparatively strong."
-As a result of his bravery in this action, he was brevetted major and advanced four numbers in rank.
-In 1921, Myers would also become one of only 20 living marines to be awarded the USMC Brevet Medal when that decoration was created.
+As a result of his bravery in this action, he was brevetted Major and advanced four numbers in rank.
+In 1921, Myers would also become one of only 20 living Marines to be awarded the USMC Brevet Medal when that decoration was created.
 Upon recovering from his wounds, he served as the provost marshal on American Samoa and was then transferred to the Marine barracks at Bremerton, Washington.